heydokku/docs/devops/blogs/Docker.md

     The container becomes the unit for distributing and testing your application.
     When you’re ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.

-What can I use Docker for?

-Fast, consistent delivery of your applications

-Docker streamlines the development lifecycle by allowing developers to work in standardized environments using local containers which provide your applications and services.
-Containers are great for continuous integration and continuous delivery (CI/CD) workflows.

 Consider the following example scenario:

 Your developers write code locally and share their work with their colleagues using Docker containers.